john-hawkins/john-hawkins.github.io/_pages/about.md

 Projects
 ==============

+## Uncertainty Quantification and Media Impact in Eye Tracking Studies

+Multiple streams of research aimed at understanding and improving processes for measuring consumer attention while consuming media.

+## Natural Language Processing for Systematic Review in Biomedical Research

+An investigation into machine learning methods for automated filtering of reserch papers extracted from biomedical database seraches.

 ## Minimum Viable Model Estimation

 To what extent can we quantify in advance how good a machine learning system needs to be in order to solve a